paketo-buildpacks/maven/README.md

 # `gcr.io/paketo-buildpacks/maven`

-The Paketo Maven Buildpack is a Cloud Native Buildpack that builds Maven-based applications from source.
+The Paketo Buildpack for Maven is a Cloud Native Buildpack that builds Maven-based applications from source.

 ## Behavior